ZTFtrue/new-tab/README.md

 ## Use

-1. You can create bookmarks folder in your browser, the title is desktop-newtap; then The extension will read the folder and show it.
+1. You can create bookmarks folder in your browser, the title is  `desktop-newtab`; then The extension will read the folder and show it.

 2. You can switch search engine, when you move mouse on the search icon(default google), you can know it.